luisbrito2900/marquisiq-test-automation/README.md

 1. Create a branch for your feature
 2. Make the necessary changes
+3. Run linting: `npm run lint:check`
-3. Ensure tests pass: `npm test`
+4. Ensure tests pass: `npm test`
-4. Create a Pull Request
+5. Create a Pull Request

+**Note:** All Pull Requests will automatically run the CI pipeline which includes linting and test execution.

 ## 📄 License